cs-ed/impacts-Ward-Cats/README.md

 When students research an aspect of society and the connection to computer science, they will present their findings to their classmates.
 Their presentation will be assessed based upon accuracy, clarity, and showing their findings about how computer science has impacted that area of society.

-Their portfolio will be checked throughout the year and, if the portfolio day does come together, this course will participate and that will provide students the opportunity to share their understandings they’ve gained in this course.
-Considering the anxiety that may accompany students, I believe this could serve as a participation style assessing as well, as students should receive valuable feedback from the attendees of portfolio day as the students are asked probing questions for the attendees to better understand.
+Their portfolio will be checked throughout the year and, if the school's portfolio day does come together, this course will participate and that will provide students the opportunity to share their understandings they’ve gained in this course.
+Considering the anxiety that may accompany students, I believe this could serve as a participation style assessing as well, as students should receive valuable feedback from the attendees, who will be asking probing questions to better understand the material presented by the students.

 ### Outcomes